-The first author would like to thank Aise Johan de Jong for several discussions that gave an impetus to this paper and Anand Deopurkar for many fruitful discussions about ribbons, canonical curves, and slopes of sweeping families of trigonal loci.
-The second author would like to thank Sean Keel for several helpful conversations during the initial stages of this project.
+The first author thanks Aise Johan de Jong for several discussions that gave an impetus to this paper and Anand Deopurkar for many fruitful discussions about ribbons, canonical curves, and slopes of sweeping families of trigonal loci.
+The second author thanks Sean Keel for several helpful conversations during the initial stages of this project.